ELTE School of English and American Studies

-The School of English and American Studies (SEAS) of the Faculty of Humanities of the Eötvös Loránd University was founded in 1886 as Department of English Language and Literature and it is located in Rákóczi út in Józsefváros, Budapest, Hungary.
+The School of English and American Studies (SEAS) of the Faculty of Humanities of Eötvös Loránd University was founded in 1886 as the Department of English Language and Literature and it is located at Rákóczi út 5 in Józsefváros, Budapest, Hungary.
 Along with the Department of English of the University of Vienna, the School of English and American Studies is one of the biggest English departments in Central Europe.

 History

-In 1886, Ágoston Trefort, the Minister of Religion and Education between 1882 and 1888 and the President of the Hungarian Academy of Sciences between 1885 and 1888, asked and commissioned Arthur Patterson to teach English language at the Hungarian Royal University.
+In 1886, Ágoston Trefort, the Hungarian Minister of Religion and Education from 1882 to 1888 and the President of the Hungarian Academy of Sciences from 1885 to 1888, requested and commissioned Arthur Patterson to teach English language at the Hungarian Royal University.

-In 1898, Arthur Yolland became the lector and later a teacher at the Hungarian Royal University.
+In 1898, Arthur Yolland was appointed lector and later a teacher at the Hungarian Royal University.

-In 1924, Antal Szerb, Hungarian writer, obtained a degree in teaching English and German languages at the Department of English Language and Literature.
+In 1924, Antal Szerb, prominent Hungarian author, obtained a degree in teaching English and German languages at the Department of English Language and Literature.

-In 1937, Miklós Szenczi established the lectorate that was financed by his own salary from 1941.
+In 1937, Miklós Szenczi established the lectorate that was financed from his own salary from 1941.

-From 1945, László Országh taught at the department for a couple of years.
+From 1945, László Országh taught at the department for a short period.

 In 1947, the Institute of American and English Studies was established.

-In 1947, Miklós Szenczi was appointed as the Director of the Department of English Language and Literature.
-However, he was removed from his position in 1949 due to political reason.
-In the same year, Miklós Szenczi was the appointed as the director of the institute.
-However, in 1948, the short-lived institute was dissolved due to political reasons.
+In 1947, Miklós Szenczi was appointed the Director of the Department of English Language and Literature.
+However, he was removed from his position in 1949 for political reason.
+In the same year, Miklós Szenczi was the appointed director of the institute.
+However, in 1948, the short-lived institute was dissolved for political reasons.

-Tibor Lutter was appointed as the head of the Department of English in 1949 and he led the department until 1956.
-In 1957, Miklós Szenczi was reinstated as the head of the department.
+Tibor Lutter was appointed Head of the Department of English in 1949 and he led the department until 1956.
+In 1957, Miklós Szenczi was reinstated as head of the department.

 In 1990, the department was relocated to Ajtósi Dürer sor in Városliget, Zugló, Budapest.

-After the end of communism in Hungary in 1989, Russian language was not anymore obligatory to learn at primary and secondaty schools.
-Therefore, the demand for English education increased exponentially.
-As a response for this demand, the Centre for English Teacher Training was established in 1990.
+After the end of communism in Hungary, as of 1989, the Russian language was no longer an obligatory subject at Hungarian primary and secondary schools.
+Therefore, the demand for English education increased significantly.
+In response, the Centre for English Teacher Training was established in 1990.